Heavy Rain Warning, Strong Wind Warning, Heavy Swell Warning And Heavy Rain Watch

 Gisborne north of the City

-Expect 100 to 160mm of rain to accumulate, especially about the ranges.
+Expect a further 70 to 90mm of rain to accumulate on top of what has already fallen, especially about the ranges.
 Peak rates of 10 to 15mm/h.
 Please note, further rain is expected after the Warning period ceases, but the hourly rates and rainfall accumulations are forecast to be much less.

 Strong Wind Warning for Bay Of Plenty, Gisborne - Orange